opentelekomcloud-docs/cloud-container-engine/umn/source/instruction.rst

    Example:

    Assume that workload A needs to access workload B in the same cluster.
-Then, you can create a `ClusterIP <https://docs.otc.t-systems.com/en-us/usermanual2/cce/cce_01_0011.html>`__ Service for workload B. After the ClusterIP Service is created, workload B is reachable at <self-defined service name>.<workload B's namespace>.svc.cluster.local:<port number>.
+Then, you can create a :ref:`ClusterIP <cce_10_0011>` Service for workload B. After the ClusterIP Service is created, workload B is reachable at <self-defined service name>.<workload B's namespace>.svc.cluster.local:<port number>.